edu05/java-katas/src/main/java/kata/mp3/README.md

 6. Can we do it without the null check?

 7. Some MP3s can connect to the internet to provide extra information about the songs in them

+8. Some times MP3s can't connect to the internet because there's no signal, represent this with the InternetProvider component of your MP3 throwing a NoSignalException and in such cases still return the minimum song info (title and artist)